 Our school is ‘small by design’ with a whole school approach within a personalized framework for each child.
 We strive to help children develop competent essential skills and emotional wellness.
 With learning inspired by nature and children who are engaged, the unique atmosphere at this beautiful community school is matched perfectly with the beautiful surroundings of the heritage bushland.

-We have taken very seriously the wellbeing needs of children growing in today’s society; time for exploring and play in an outdoor environment tends to be very limited.
+In today’s society, time for exploring and play in an outdoor environment tends to be very limited.
 There is a lot of evidence to prove that children benefit both psychologically and physically in nature.
 Upper Sturt Bush School provides children with the ability to use nature as a learning resource, and to inspire their curiosity and creativity.

-Teachers consistently review and reflect on their practice to ensure they offer purposeful learning opportunities for all children.
-Using the work of Sir Ken Robinson and Carol Dweck, we believe in the importance of children learning in spaces where they can continue to imagine and create throughout their primary school years.
+At Bush School, the teachers consistently review and reflect on their practice to ensure they offer purposeful learning opportunities for all children.
+We value the importance of children learning in spaces where they can continue to imagine and create throughout their primary school years.
 We facilitate children to understand the importance of believing in their abilities, knowing how they learn and to set goals for achievement.